Creation and evolution in public education: United Kingdom

 Similar requirements exist in Scotland, Wales and Northern Ireland.

 In 2003, the Emmanuel Schools Foundation (previously the Vardy Foundation after its founder, Sir Peter Vardy) sponsored a number of "faith-based" academies where evolution and creationist ideas would be taught side-by-side in science classes.
 This caused a considerable amount of controversy.

 The former Archbishop of Canterbury, Rowan Williams, has expressed his view that creationism should not be taught in schools.

 An organisation called Truth in Science has distributed teaching packs of creationist information to schools, and claims that fifty-nine schools are using the packs as "a useful classroom resource."
 The government has stated that "Neither intelligent design nor creationism are recognised scientific theories and they are not included in the science curriculum.
 The Truth in Science information pack is therefore not an appropriate resource to support the science curriculum."
 It is arranging to communicate this message directly to schools.

 The teaching of creationism and intelligent design in schools in the UK is being opposed by the British Centre for Science Education (BCSE).

 Some Democratic Unionist Party DUP politicians have called for creationism to be taught in schools.

 United States

 In the United States, creationists and proponents of evolution are engaged in a long-standing battle over the legal status of creation and evolution in the public school science classroom.
-Some 13 US states are exposed to offer pro-creationist contents in public or charter schools, and they often are criticized as unconstitutional.
-There are also religious homeschool curriculum that offer creationist education.
+The Edwards v.
+Aguillard ruling of the Supreme Court set a Lemon test that limits teaching of creationism in government run schools.
+However, as of 2014 at least 13 US states allow pro-creationist content to be taught either in charter schools or private schools that are at least partially supported by government funding.
+The 2022 Supreme Court ruling of Carson v.
+Makin necessitating that a school voucher program must not exclude religious private schools may prevent any state with a voucher program from preventing voucher money being provided to schools that teach creationism.